geoschem/GCClassic/docs/source/gcc-guide/01-startup/login-env-compilers.rst

 #######################################

 The sample :ref:`GNU <env-files-gnu10>` and :ref:`Intel
-<env-files-intel19>` from the previous sections define the following
+<env-files-intel19>` environment ffiles from the previous sections
-**environment variables** to specify the choice of compiler:
+define the following **environment variables** to specify the choice of compiler:

 .. table::
    :align: center